What is rheumatoid vasculitis?

 - Other immunosuppressant medicines such as cyclophosphamide, if the vasculitis is severe

 Some of the medicines may have major side effects.
 These can include bleeding from your bladder or increased risk for infection.
-Your healthcare provider will watch you for any complications.
+Your provider will watch you for any problems.
 You may also need treatments to help prevent side effects from medicines.
-For example, you may need extra calcium and vitamin D to help prevent thinning of the bones (osteoporosis) from steroid use.
+For instance, you may need extra calcium and vitamin D to help prevent thinning of the bones (osteoporosis) from steroid use.

 What are possible complications of rheumatoid vasculitis?